Zephyr Security Overview¶

 A security subcommittee has been formed to develop a security process in more detail; this document is part of that process.

-Execution protection is planned for future releases and is roughly categorized into the following tasks:
+Execution protection is supported and can be categorized into the following tasks:

 - Memory separation: Memory will be partitioned into regions and assigned attributes based on the owner of that region of memory.
 Threads will only have access to regions they control.